Generic Name: ketoconazole (KEE toe KON a zole)

 While using Nizoral, you may need frequent blood tests to check your liver function.

 Use this medication for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
 Nizoral will not treat a viral infection such as the common cold or flu.

 Store at room temperature away from moisture and heat.